Jepsens1/FolderDiff/README.md

-# Directory Comparison Tool
+# FolderDiff: A Python script that recursively scans directories and identifies files that are unique to each folder

-This repository contains a simple Python script for comparing two directories by file **content** rather than just filenames.
+Python script for comparing two directories by file **content** rather than filenames.
 It uses **SHA-256 hashing** to identify identical files across directories and reports files that are unique to each directory.

----
+## Motivation
+While working on [media-organizer](https://github.com/Jepsens1/media-organizer) I needed a way to check that all files that were copied from one directory to another actually were copied over.
+On MacOS when i looked at information about a directory the size was smaller than the directory i just copied from.
+So i created FolderDiff script to validate that there a no files that are unique to each directory.

 ## Features
 - Recursively scans two directories.